MikePohatu/DevChecker/documentation/README.md

 ---

 ## User Settings
-When Remote Admin is closed, the current connection entries are saved to a user config file.
+When DevChecker is closed, the current connection entries are saved to a user config file.
 These settings are loaded back in on application start.
-This is saved in *%APPDATA%\20Road\RemoteAdmin\conf.json*
+This is saved in *%APPDATA%\20Road\DevChecker\conf.json*

 ---

 ## Saving log output
 Due to technical limitations, the logging text in the output window cannot currently be selected for copy/paste.
-You can save the text from output pane to a text/log file by clicking the *Save log* link at the bottom right of the Remote Admin window.
+You can save the text from output pane to a text/log file by clicking the *Save log* link at the bottom right of the DevChecker window.